 The Pell Grant is a federal grant that is given based on the need of the student.
 To determine if you are eligible for this grant you must complete the Free Application for Federal Student Aid (FAFSA).
-The maximum amount you may be eligible for as a full-time student was $5,730 during 2014-15, for example.
+The maximum amount you may be eligible for as a full-time student is $6,195 during 2019-20, for example.
 This figure is dependent upon need and the number of hours in which you are enrolled.
 Eligibility is limited to 12 semesters or the equivalent.
 Since this is a need-based grant, not everyone who applies will be eligible.

 Federal Supplemental Educational Opportunity Grant (FSEOG)